-Water science experiment is always a hit for my kid during the summer.
+Water science experiment is always a hit for the kids.

 - shallow plastic container